AI assistant — not human

 Regulated industries require governance controls that go beyond standard enterprise policy.
 Each regulatory framework imposes specific requirements on how AI tools access, process, and output regulated data.
 EPC Group's Copilot Safety Blueprint maps governance controls to regulatory requirements for three primary frameworks.

-Assess your organization's current governance posture and chart a path to maturity.
-Most enterprises begin at Level 1 and should target Level 3 within 90 days of Copilot deployment.
+Assess your organization’s current governance posture.
+Next, develop a plan to enhance it.
+Most enterprises begin at Level 1 and should target Level 3 within 90 days of launching Copilot.

 Copilot deployed with default settings.
 No governance policies, no monitoring, relying entirely on existing M365 permissions.